casey-dietz/task-manager-api/README.md

 # task-manager-api

-This is a backend application built using Node.js, Express, MongodDB, and Mongoose.js.
+This is a backend application built using Node.js, Express, MongodDB, Mongoose.js, and Postman.